alipala/language-tutor/README.md

 - **C1 (Advanced)**: Can express ideas fluently and spontaneously without much searching for expressions
 - **C2 (Proficiency)**: Can express with precision in complex situations

+### Topic Selection
+The application offers a variety of conversation topics to focus your language practice:

+- **Travel** ✈️: Discuss travel destinations, experiences, and planning trips
+- **Food & Cooking** 🍲: Talk about cuisines, recipes, restaurants, and cooking techniques
+- **Hobbies & Interests** 🎨: Share your favorite activities, sports, games, or pastimes
+- **Culture & Traditions** 🏛️: Explore cultural aspects, traditions, festivals, and customs
+- **Movies & TV Shows** 🎬: Discuss films, series, actors, directors, and entertainment
+- **Music** 🎵: Talk about music genres, artists, concerts, and preferences
+- **Technology** 💻: Discuss gadgets, apps, innovations, and digital trends
+- **Environment & Nature** 🌳: Explore environmental issues, sustainability, and the natural world

+You can also choose to skip topic selection for a free-form conversation.

 ### Conversation Flow
 1. Select your target language (Dutch or English)
+2. Choose a conversation topic (optional)
-2. Choose your proficiency level (A1-C2)
+3. Select your proficiency level (A1-C2)
-3. Start a voice conversation with the language tutor
+4. Start a voice conversation with the language tutor
-4. Practice speaking and receive feedback appropriate to your level
+5. Practice speaking and receive feedback appropriate to your level

 ## Architecture